-Of course, every company wants the most cost-effective print run it can get, but not all companies (especially those small to medium-sized ones) need the large number of labels that makes the traditional label printing method cost-effective.
+Of course, every company wants the most cost-effective print run it can get, but not all companies (especially those small to medium-sized ones) need a large number of labels that make the traditional label printing method cost-effective.

-Here’s the question, though—how are you supposed to know when the time is right to transition from digital to traditional printing methods?
+Here’s the question, how are you supposed to know when the time is right to transition from digital to traditional printing methods?

 In this article, our custom label printing experts at Epsen Hillmer Graphics will guide you through the process of switching from digital to traditional label printing so you can save time and money on your label printing costs!

 When you’re shopping for a home printer, what do you usually consider when making your decision?
 If you’re a cost-conscious consumer, you’ll think about things like how often you print documents, how large those documents are, and how fast you need them printed.

 You’ll soon be bogged down with the high costs of replacing ink, as well as the opportunity cost of waiting on the slower printer.
-At around this time you’ll be thinking about upgrading to a laser printer that can handle your bigger jobs more efficiently, with a faster turnaround time.
+At around this time, you’ll be thinking about upgrading to a laser printer that can handle your bigger jobs more efficiently, with faster turnaround time.
 This is traditional label printing.

-There is, however, a general guideline that we at Epsen Hillmer Graphics find useful: once your company grows to the point where you need to print around 5,000 to 10,000 labels at a time, you’ll generally find that traditional printing begins to make more economic sense.
+There is, however, a general guideline that we at Epsen Hillmer Graphics find useful: once your company grows to the point where you need to print around 5,000 to 10,000 labels at a time, you’ll generally experience that traditional printing begins to make more economic sense.

-At around this time you’ll notice that the lower setup cost of digital label printing matters less than the money you’re spending on more expensive replenishables like ink and the increased time it takes to complete a job.
+At around this time, you’ll notice that the lower setup cost of digital label printing matters less than the money you’re spending on more expensive replenishable like ink and the increased time it takes to complete a job.